dockent/backend/README.md

 Dockent - it's Web GUI for Docker.

+ABANDONED
+---
+At the moment, I'm not interested in this project.
+I tried to "makeup" it, but I won't develop it more.
+It's open to use it (maybe as a code base for other projects)

 ### Usage ###

 In this repository you have a Dockerfile for starting all parts of Dockent project.